esmajic/Calculator-2/README.md

 # Calculator-2

-- this project is just a example of applied software testing with JUnit 4
+- just an ordinary calculator code...do not hesitate to look into it